 Should my first training be 200 hours or 500 hours for my yoga instructor certification?

 When wondering how to become a yoga teacher, one of the first choices you may be confronted with is whether to do a 200-hour or a 500-hour training.

 A 500-hour yoga instructor training is simply a 200-hour course plus a 300-hour yoga instructor certification, sometimes offered together as a 500-hour course.
 Confusing?
-Not really…
+Not really.

 A 300-hour yoga instructor certification is a bit like doing your Master’s degree; it furthers your knowledge or allows you to specialize in a particular style or approach, but it’s not required and not for everybody.

-Because the experiential learning gained by teaching yoga classes will allow you to narrow down which skills or specialty you want to focus on and select the right 300-hour training.
+Because the experiential learning gained by teaching yoga classes will allow you to narrow down which skills or specialty you want to focus on and select the proper 300-hour training.

 How much does it cost to become a yoga instructor?

 Prices for yoga instructor certification courses range from a few hundred to a few thousand dollars.

 Many factors influence this disparity in prices: Whether the training is residential or non-residential, in-person or online, the level of support offered by the instructor, the number of students in a group, the expertise of the teachers, the reputation of the school, etc.